powersync-ja/powersync-js/packages/powersync-op-sqlite/README.md

 ## Install Peer Dependency: SQLite

-This SDK currently requires `@powersync/react-native` and `@op-engineering/op-sqlite` as a peer dependency.
+This SDK currently requires `@powersync/react-native` and `@op-engineering/op-sqlite` as peer dependencies.

 Install it in your app with: